OUR ADVICE ON CORONAVIRUS

 We are now only completing essential repairs to homes.
 This means any repair which is necessary to protect the health, safety or security of the residents or the public, or where unchecked it may lead to further damage to property.
 Examples include gas leaks, major bursts or leaks, dangerous electrical faults or the total loss of heating and hot water and loss of the use of a toilet.
 We will also continue with essential safety checks in homes, such as gas boiler checks.

-We are following government advice which is now to avoid all unnecessary face-to-face contact.
-Therefore the best way to help avoid our people spreading the virus is simply to reduce the number of home visits we make until further notice.
+We are following government advice which is now to avoid all unnecessary face-to-face contact by reducing the number of home visits and only working in COVID-secure environments.

 We have plans in place to help us continue providing essential services in the event of a range of emergency situations.
 If large numbers of staff cannot work as they are unwell we may need to further cut back services for a time while we focus on more urgent work.